Impetigo, one of the most common skin infections among kids, usually produces blisters or sores on the face, neck, hands, and diaper area.

 This contagious superficial skin infection is generally caused by one of two bacteria: Staphylococcus aureus or Streptococcus pyogenes (also called group A streptococcus, which also causes strep throat).
 Methicillin-resistant Staphylococcus aureus (MRSA) is also becoming an important cause of impetigo.

 Impetigo usually affects preschool and school-age children.
-A child may be more likely to develop impetigo if the skin has already been irritated by other skin problems, such as eczema, poison ivy, insect bites, and cuts or scrapes due to minor trauma.
+A child may be more likely to develop impetigo if the skin has already been irritated by other skin problems, such as eczema, poison ivy, insect bites, and cuts or scrapes.

 Doctors can usually diagnose impetigo based on the appearance of the rash.
 Occasionally, they may need to take a sample of fluid from blisters.
 Impetigo is typically treated with either an antibiotic ointment or medication taken by mouth.